FelipeOFF/image_assets_picker/example/README.md

 # example

-This is a example aplication for mzic_image_assets_picker
+This is a example aplication for image_assets_picker

 ## Getting Started